Click PLAY or watch a 1 minute preview on YouTube.

 - food is good and quite safe (compared with Kathmandu)

 - Everest is the goal.
 But our favourite peak is Ama Dablam, much more visible en route.

-- guest houses sell “hot (luke warm) showers” for about $3.
+- guest houses sell “hot (luke warm) showers”

 - at altitude, food tastes GREAT.
 The bakery in Tengboche is particularly good.